LRE-SOKA/home/en/pastprojects.md

 ### Projects

+#### Verification experiment for preventing sea desertification in Shin-Kamigoto, Nagasaki Prefecture, Japan

+##### 2014-2016 {#pp_2014-2016}

+##### "Verification experiment for preventing sea desertification in Shin-Kamigoto, Nagasaki Prefecture, Japan"

+Content In rocky areas along the shore, various seaweeds generally grow abundantly from the water's edge to the dozens of meters.
+Such seaweed beds play an important role as feeding sites and/or safe houses for larvae and juveniles, maintaining their survival rate.
+Therefore, seaweed beds contribute to conservation of fishery resources.
+Recently, however, seaweed beds in many coastal areas in Japan have decreased and turned into "Desert seas".
+Against such a background, our laboratory has been engaged on verification experiment of sea desertification prevention by fertilizing nutrients.
+This research project is a commissioned project by Shin-Kamigoto, Nagasaki Prefecture in Japan.
+Click here to see more details.

+{% include image.html url="../assets/images/goto-scheme.jpg" description="Fig. Schema of nutrients circulation by connecting land with sea in this research project"%}

 #### Ministry of Education, Culture, Sports, Science and Technology (MEXT): Strategic Research Foundation Grant-aided Project for Private Universities

 ##### 2009-2013 {#pp_2009-2013}